-After you create a dashboard, you might need to resize and reorganize it to work better for your users.
+After you create a dashboard, you can resize and reorganize it to work better for your users.

 Fixed size (default): The dashboard remains the same size, regardless of the size of the window used to display it.
 If the dashboard is larger than the window, it becomes scrollable.
 You can pick from a preset size or specify a custom size.

 Fixed size dashboards let you specify the exact location and position of the content on the dashboard, which can be useful if there are floating objects.

 Published dashboards that use a fixed size can load faster because they're more likely to use a cached version on the server.
 For other performance tips, see Optimize Workbook Performance.

 Range: The dashboard scales between the minimum and maximum sizes that you specify.
 If the window used to display the dashboard is smaller than the minimum size, scroll bars are displayed.
 If it's larger than the maximum size, white space is displayed.

 Use this setting when you're designing for two different display sizes that need the same content and have similar shapes—such as small- and medium-sized browser windows.
 Range also works well for mobile dashboards with vertical layouts.
 (The width is allowed to change for different mobile device widths, but the height is fixed for vertical scrolling.)

 Automatic: The dashboard automatically resizes to fill the window used to display it.

 Use this setting if you want Tableau to take care of any resizing.
 For best results, use a tiled (rather than floating) dashboard layout.
 Automatic sizing can lead to unpredictable results on different screens, so use this setting with caution if you don't know where the dashboard will be consumed.